JacobLezberg/adventure-log/README.md

 The script can work on any platform that support python.
 The script doesn't use Cpython, so don't worry about it for IOS.

 ### Obsidian
-→ Please use Wikilinks with “short links” (I BEG YOU)

 You can integrate the script within obsidian using the nice plugin [Obsidian ShellCommands](https://github.com/Taitava/obsidian-shellcommands).
 You could create two commands :